 Join the rest of the free spirits, party people and sun-seekers by heading out to the beautiful Island of Ibiza.
 The Ibiza Gran Hotel is the ultimate lap of luxury at the epicentre of the action, located in the heart of Ibiza Town with awe-inspiring...

-Ibiza is a magnet for young revellers seeking a feast of live music and dance who love to party from dusk till dawn.
+Ibiza is a magnet for beach lovers and young revellers seeking a feast of live music and dance who love to party from dusk till dawn.
 Night clubs and vibrant beach parties are commonplace in the most popular bustling resorts, but the island also has many laid-back and quieter locations for a relaxing beach holiday away from the hustle and bustle.

 This magical Balearic island is a goldmine of adventure with so much to see and do on a beach holiday.
 You are surrounded by breath-taking beauty and popular outdoor activities include hiking, cycling, horse-riding, buggy safaris, exploring the island’s fabulous caves and sightseeing.